PAWELHAMMER/Olist_project/README.md

 # Olist_project
 This repository contains my personal project, which focuses on analyzing datasets generously provided by Olist, the largest department store in Brazilian marketplaces.
-I aimed to showcase links between the data and uncover trends in it.
+I grew a personal interest in it, as performing analysis on real commercial data seemed like a great way to work with commercial data.

-Here's how it's structured:
+Here's how the database is structured:
 - firstly, I created the set of tables using PostgreSQL based on the schema (visualization made in PowerBI):
 ![](images/Project_schema.png)